hashicorp/serf/website/source/docs/agent/rpc.html.markdown

 * leave - Serf agent performs a graceful leave and shutdown
 * query - Initiates a new query
 * respond - Responds to an incoming query
+* install-key - Installs a new encryption key
+* use-key - Changes the primary key used for encrypting messages
+* remove-key - Removes an existing encryption key
+* list-keys - Provides a list of encryption keys in use in the cluster

 Below each command is documented along with any request or response body that is applicable.